General candle care + Wick Trimming

 Why Soy Wax?

 Good quality, natural and healthier.
 This paraffin free wax is specifically formulated for container candles and wax warmers.
-It's 100% vegetable based, and the soybeans are grown here in the US.
+It's 100% vegetable based

 Why wood wicks?

-Not only do they provide a subtle crackling sound, they are organic, non-toxic and eco-friendly.
+Not only do they provide a subtle crackling sound, they're organic, non-toxic and eco-friendly.
 The Wicks are made with American cherry wood, clips are stainless steel.

 Can I reuse my container?
 How?